digital-asset/daml-finance/README.md

 ## Releases

 Releases adhere to the 'semantic versioning' specification.
-Breaking changes across major versions are documented in [Upgrading.md](./UPGRADING.md).
+Breaking changes across major versions are documented in [Upgrading.md](./docs/UPGRADING.md).
+The steps required to release this library are documented in [RELEASE.MD](./docs/RELEASE.MD).

 ## Building the code